 Night-time driving tips

-- If you're driving in heavy rain, large sections of road surface are often covered by water, some of it surprisingly deep, so slow down because you can lose control or damage your car if you drive into deep water too quickly.
+• If you're driving in heavy rain, large sections of road surface are often covered by water, some of it surprisingly deep.
+Slow down because you can lose control or damage your car if you drive into deep water too quickly.